Mount Cran

 Mount Cran is a 2444 metre mountain in Canterbury, New Zealand.

 Description

-Mount Cran is set in the Ben Ohau Range of the Southern Alps and is situated in the Canterbury Region of the South Island.
-This peak is located 7 km south of Mount Cook Village.
-Precipitation runoff from the mountain's northwest slope drains to the headwaters of the Dobson River, whereas all other slopes drain east to the Tasman River via Freds and Birch Hill streams.
-Topographic relief is significant as the summit rises 1440. m above Birch Hill Stream in two kilometres.
-The nearest higher peak is Mount Sealy, four kilometres to the north.
-The first ascent of the summit was made in March 1916 by Harold Sloman and Conrad Kain.
+Mount Cran is in the Ben Ohau Range of the Southern Alps on New Zealand's South Island, within the Canterbury Region.
+The peak is located 7 km south of Mount Cook Village.
+Runoff from the mountain's northwest slopes drains to the headwaters of the Dobson River, whereas drainage from the other slopes flows east to the Tasman River via Freds Stream and Birch Hill Stream.
+Topographic relief is significant, with the summit rising 1440 m above Birch Hill Stream over a horizontal distance of 2 km.
+The nearest higher peak is Mount Sealy, approximately 4 km to the north.
+The summit was first climbed in March 1916 by Harold Sloman and Conrad Kain.

 Eponymy

 The mountain's toponym honours Charles George Cran (1899–1985), who was well-known in the farming community, managed several high-country stations, and was an original member of the Land Settlement Board.
 This mountain's toponym has been officially approved by the New Zealand Geographic Board.